ehaliewicz/mcc/README.md

 # mcc - A Mini C-like Compiler

-Compiler for a very small c-like language, in one file.
+Compiler for a very small c-like language.

 ## syntax
 Supports simplified c-like syntax (with a few deviations) for function declarations, variable declarations and assignments, if statements, while loops, and recursive function calls.